Aller au contenu principal

 Crossness Nature Reserve

 Crossness Nature Reserve is a 25.5 hectare local nature reserve in Crossness in the London Borough of Bexley.
 It is part of the Erith Marshes Site of Metropolitan Importance for Nature Conservation.
-The site is next to Crossness Sewage Treatment Works.
+The site is adjacent to Crossness Sewage Treatment Works; the works form the reserve's western boundary.
 It was created under a planning condition (Section 106 agreement) in 1994 and is owned and managed by Thames Water.
+At the northern edge of the reserve is a waste management facility owned and operated by Cory.

 There are footpaths through the eastern part of the site, accessed from Norman Road and Eastern Way, but the western part is closed to the public.